-Ph.D. in Analytics, Information and Operations
+Ph.D. in Analytics, Information, Operations

 Program information

-Analytics, information, and operations faculty are highly regarded for their research productivity and placement of doctoral graduates.
+Analytics, information and operations faculty are highly regarded for their research productivity and placement of doctoral graduates.

 List